ataata107/toiLabs/README.md

 ## 🔐 Environment Configuration

 No `.env` file needed.
-All environment variables are defined in `docker-compose.yml` and `application.properties`.
+All environment variables are defined in `docker-compose.yml`, `application.properties`, and CloudFormation templates.

 ---